Network-based diffusion analysis

 Network-based diffusion analysis (NBDA) is a statistical tool to detect and quantify social transmission of information or a behaviour in social networks (SNA, etc.).
 NBDA assumes that social transmission of a behavior follows the social network of associations or interactions among individuals, since individuals who spend a lot of time together, or who interact more have more opportunity to learn from each other.
 Therefore, NBDA infers social transmission if the spread of a novel behavior follows the social network of a population.
 NBDA thus allows the study of social learning to be linked to animal behavior research that uses social network analysis.
 NBDA was introduced by Franz & Nunn and further developed by Hoppitt, Boogert, & Laland.
+An R package for performing Bayesian NBDA, STbayes, was published by Chimento & Hoppitt in 2025.

 Implementation

 NBDA requires prior knowledge about the underlying social network of a population.
 In an observational study, the order (or timing) at which individuals in the population acquire a behaviour or information is recorded.
 NBDA then tests whether the spread of information or behaviour is explained by the previously determined network or not.
 Because more closely associated individuals are more likely to interact with each other, information is assumed to travel along social ties.
 If there is a good match between the diffusion of information and the underlying network social transmission is assumed.
 Otherwise, it is assumed that information was asocially acquired (e.g. trial and error, mistakes, etc.).